pcmarks/ddd_elixir_demo_stage1/README.md

 The example is implemented as an Elixir ["umbrella"](https://elixir-lang.org/getting-started/mix-otp/dependencies-and-umbrella-apps.html#umbrella-projects) project.
 As such, it consists of two appliations (apps in Elixir parlance).
-One application is concerned primarily with the data and their associated functions; it.
+One application is concerned primarily with the data and their associated functions.
 The other application is a [Phoenix application](http://phoenixframework.org/) that provides all of the web handling facilities.
 ## Installation and Operation
-Elixir, Phonenix and other packages need to be installed first.
+Elixir, Phoenix and other packages need to be installed first.
 Complete installation instructions can be found [in the Phoenix documentation](https://hexdocs.pm/phoenix/installation.html#content).

 Next, obtain this repository.
 ### Building this project